 6) Winston Churchill suffered from mental illness but did not let it hold him back.

-Churchill was often plagued by depression.
+Depression often plagued Churchill.
 Referring to prolonged fits of depression as the “black dog”.
-Additionally, it is believed that he even suffered from bipolar disorder.
+Additionally, he allegedly suffered from bipolar disorder.
 He showed signs like being highly energetic one moment and having very low energy the next and was even suicidal and had trouble concentrating.

 However, he did not let his mental illness affect him and led a purposeful and successful life.

-7) He was a heavy smoker since youth.
+7) He was a heavy smoker since his youth.

 Another interesting and fun fact about Winston Churchill is that he was a heavy smoker.
-His habit started when he was in school when he started smoking cigarettes with his school mates.
-His mother was very displeased with this fact and resorted to bribery to make him stop, promising him a pony and a pistol if he gave up smoking altogether.
+His habit started when he was in school when he started smoking cigarettes with his schoolmates.
+This displeased his mother.
+She even resorted to bribery to make him stop, promising him a pony and a pistol if he gave up smoking altogether.
 Being the clever and tactical man, he negotiated with his mother and instead of giving up smoking for life, he gave it up for six months.
 Surprisingly, although he smoked cigarettes throughout his teenage years, he grew to dislike them as an adult.

 His taste for cigars developed when he was serving in Cuba.